 Georgia is particularly fond of writing vocal music.
 Her most recent opera A Time of Empty Tales, hosted by Tête à Tête, (inspired by 1001 Nights) was one of the first post-lockdown indoor operas in the UK.
 This was premiered at The Cockpit Theatre on 14th September 2020.

 As a former school organ scholar and chorister, Georgia grew up with a classical education in piano, voice and organ.
 She was particularly inspired by her lessons at Temple Church, Embankment, where she was mentored by Rosie Vinter.
 Upon leaving school, Georgia was awarded the WSHA Scholarship for further education in her field.
+As of 2021, Georgia has become a soprano choral scholar at St Margaret's Church, Lee Terrace in Blackheath.
+She sings there for weekly worship.

 In 2020, Georgia founded her opera company Nine Muses Opera.
 The company stresses the importance of positive representation of women in opera.